Barrhead, Alberta: Infrastructure

 The town houses the province's correspondence school, which in 1991 was renamed the Alberta Distance Learning Centre.

 Government

-Municipal Government
+Municipal government

-The current mayor is Dave Mackenzie.
-The town council consists of 6 councillors and 1 mayor which is elected every 4–5 years usually.
+The current mayor is Ty Assaf.
+The town council consists of six councillors and a mayor, which are elected every four years.

-Federal Government
+Federal government

 Barrhead is currently in the Peace River—Westlock federal electoral district represented by MP Arnold Viersen.

-Provincial Government
+Provincial government

 Barrhead is currently in the Athabasca-Barrhead-Westlock provincial electoral district represented by MLA Glenn van Dijken.

 Education

 The town is within the Pembina Hills Public Schools Division, which formed in 1995 as a merger of three school districts.
 Barrhead Composite High School (winners of the Reach for the Top national championship in 1973) serves the community.
+Ecole Barrhead Elementary School is an elementary school in Barrhead, Alberta that offers prep to grade six, and includes a small French immersion option.

 Sports

 Barrhead is home to a junior ice hockey team in Western States Hockey League announced to start playing in 2019–20 season.